From System of Record to System of Context & Work

 Kareem Amin (ex-WSJ VP Product) and Nicolae Rusan, founded 2017. $204M total; $100M Series C at $3.1B (CapitalG, June 2025) following a $1.5B Sequoia tender and a $1.3B Series B extension. $100M ARR (CEO confirmed to NYT, tripling YoY).
 Customers: OpenAI, Anthropic, Canva, Intercom, Rippling.
 1.5B lifetime AI agent tasks.
 Credit-based pricing.

 - Outcome: enriched record matched correctly, signal that triggered a converted outbound, response-rate uplift.
-(2) Trajectory: every workflow’s full execution trace preserved — which data provider was tried first, which was tried second, what was rejected, which signal triggered which action.
+(2) Trajectory: every workflow’s full execution trace preserved, which data provider was tried first, which was tried second, what was rejected, which signal triggered which action.
 (3) Attribution: customers A/B test workflows; recipes can be benchmarked.
-(4) Substrate: spreadsheet-based programmable workflows + Claygent (research agent).
-The substrate is the workflow recipe — a versionable, shareable, copy-pasteable unit of GTM logic.
+(4) Substrate: spreadsheet-based programmable workflows plus Claygent (research agent).
+The substrate is the workflow recipe, a versionable, shareable, copy-pasteable unit of GTM logic.
 (5) This is Clay’s real moat.
 60+ Clay Clubs worldwide, 400+ GTM engineer roles posted in a single spring 2025 hiring cycle, customer-led GTM agencies scaled to $1M+ ARR within a year.
 The recipe library aggregates across all customers.

 What Clay does that Salesforce couldn’t.
 Salesforce processes Activity rows.
 Clay processes signals (job changes, news, intent, technographics) and executes on them via a programmable workflow that is itself a learned artifact.
 The “GTM engineer” role didn’t exist before Clay because the substrate didn’t exist before Clay.
-Salesforce’s response (Data Cloud) tries to add signal but cannot match the recipe-library compounding because it’s not a cross-customer workflow surface.
+Salesforce’s response (Data Cloud) adds signal but cannot match the recipe-library compounding, because Data Cloud is not a cross-customer workflow surface.

 Customer evidence (JPMorgan).
 OpenAI: 2× enrichment coverage, 100% research automated, 8,500+ enrichment runs by team members.
 Vanta: 80%+ enrichment coverage, 1,000+ contacts/month added.
 CapitalG partner Jane Alexander: “Clay is the first and only company to take an engineering approach to go-to-market.”